 An important part of many people’s Memorial Day celebrations is paying tribute to fallen US military personnel.

-If patriotism is an important and authentic part of your brand, designing your Memorial Day email campaign to emphasize patriotism—in images or in copy—can resonate deeply with your audience.
+If patriotism is an important and authentic part of your brand, designing emails for your Memorial Day campaign to emphasize patriotism—in images or in copy—can resonate deeply with your audience.